 What is product management?

 Product Management in a revenue-producing product company is responsible for market success of one or more product or service offerings, from inception to end-of-life.
 This starts with voice-of-customer efforts, to find market problems that are urgent in nature and experienced by a large enough segment of customers who will pay to solve it.

-Market problems may or may not be worth pursuing; the next step is an opportunity assessment.
+Market problems may or may not be worth pursuing; to decide, you’ll need to conduct an opportunity assessment.
 Once you’ve determined there’s a potential for profit, the idea moves to the next stage of analysis.
 This includes identifying the relevant personas, and continues through the product lifecycle: inception, initial development, market release, through (hopefully) market adoption through maturity, and finally sunsetting.
 This demands full life-cycle product thinking, rather than timeboxed project thinking, which has many implications on how a product company operates.

 Given that the scope is inception to end-of-life, product management isn’t just new product development!
 The job requires a generalist with skills spanning finance, marketing, stakeholder management, product marketing, sales, user experience design, project management and more!
 Many product professionals think of Steve Jobs, despite his flaws, as one of history’s great product managers.